Kate Hudson's Golden Globes Watch Party Is a Family Affair You'll Want an Invite to - E! Online

 Win or lose, Kate Hudson is making sure this is a night to remember.

 Before the 2021 Golden Globes kicked off on Sunday, Feb.
-28, the Sing actress gave fans a preview into her special celebration.
+28, the Music actress gave fans a preview into her special celebration.

 While appearing on Live From the Red Carpet, Kate revealed she is watching the ceremony outside with her extended crew.